Garden Route Highlights + Addo with HotSpots2C

 Tsitsikama, an area of the Garden Route National Park located between the mountains and the sea, is a coastal reserve well known for its indigenous forest and dramatic coastline.

-We parked the car in front of the Storms River Mouth, one of my favorite Garden Route highlights and most beautiful places in South Africa.
+We parked the car in front of the Storms River Mouth, one of my favourite Garden Route highlights and the most beautiful places in South Africa.

-There are various amenities at Storms River Mouth, including a beach restaurant with a very nice view, chalets, shop, camping site, information center, etc. And there are also three suspension bridges and numerous hike options.
+There are various amenities at Storms River Mouth, including a beach restaurant with a very nice view, chalets, a shop, a camping site, an information centre, etc. There are also three suspension bridges and numerous hike options.

 During our free hour, we hiked amongst the lush local vegetation, crossed the bridges and admired the breathtaking scenery.

-I adored the Storms River Mouth and genuinely consider it to be one of the unmissable Garden Route highlights and best places to visit in South Africa!
+I adored the Storms River Mouth and genuinely consider it one of the unmissable Garden Route highlights and best places to visit in South Africa!

-For 40min, we went on eight slides, including one 211m long, zigzagged across the Kruis River, traversed waterfalls and slid down through a sensational gorge.
+For 40 minutes, we went on eight slides, including one 211 m long, zigzagged across the Kruis River, traversed waterfalls and slid down through a sensational gorge.

 It was extraordinary and I had so much fun!

-After the zip line we went to the coastal city of Jeffrey’s Bay, one of the Garden Route highlights that I was super excited to see.
+After the zip line, we went to the coastal city of Jeffrey’s Bay, one of the cities that I was super excited to see.

 Day 3 – Jeffrey’s Bay to Addo Elephant: Excitement, Happiness and Frustration